markomoev/Coinwise/README.md

 - Balances: { user_id, total, income, expenses }
 - Transactions: { user_id, name, amount, type, date, note, created_at }

-Minimal seed/checks are performed at runtime.
-Some flows upsert Balances per user.
+Minimal seed/checks may occur at runtime (e.g., upserting balances per user).

 ## Deployment

-Vercel recommended for hosting:
+Vercel is recommended:
-- Vite build output in `dist/`
+- Build output in `dist/`
 - Set env vars (VITE_SUPABASE_URL, VITE_SUPABASE_ANON_KEY)
-- Optional: configure SPA fallback (Vercel handles React Router by default)
+- SPA routing: Vercel handles React Router fallback by default

+## Security Notes

+- Do not expose service (admin) keys in the client.
+Only use the public anon key in browser apps.
+- Prefer environment variables over inlined keys for production.

-## Known Limitations (Alpha)
+## Known Issues (Alpha)

-- Some UI is still being standardized (colors/gradients) during alpha.
+- Some UI is still being standardized (colors/gradients).
-- No comprehensive input validation yet.
+- Limited input validation.
-- Errors are displayed via alerts in some places.
+- Errors may be surfaced via simple alerts.
-- Real-time updates are simulated via polling in Transactions.
+- Real-time updates are limited; some lists rely on re-fetch/polling.
-- Supabase keys may be inlined in `src/client.ts` — replace with env vars for production.
+- Inlined Supabase keys in `src/client.ts` (alpha convenience) — replace with env vars for production.

+## Roadmap (Next)

+- Transaction editing and categorization
+- More robust validation and error handling
+- Improved charts and filtering
+- Tests and accessibility improvements

-## Contributing (Alpha)
+## Contributing

 Open an issue or PR with clear reproduction steps.
 Keep changes small and focused.
-For new features, please include a brief proposal.
+For new features, include a brief proposal.

 ## License